 Zhulkifli Abdul Razak, (dzulrazak51@gmail.com)

-Mr. Alimullah Miyan , Vice –Chancellor of IUBAT (International University of Business Agriculture and Technology in Dhaka, Bangladesh (miyan@iubat.edu)
+Mohammed Ataur Rahman, Coordinator, RCE Greater Dhaka and Director, Centre for Global Environmental Culture (CGEC) y International University of Business Agriculture and Technology in Dhaka, Bangladesh (marahman@iubat.edu)

 Project organisation

 We will have to specify how many members we will need in the project team.
 This project team will occupy with day-to-day activities.
 To oversee the over-all strategies of the project we will also need to have a Steering Committee (5 people).